-A statistically significant relationship was found between engaging in scientific activity and the quality of care, professional situations sub-dimensions and total scale score average (p < 0.05). statistically significant Α relationship was found between participating in the study and the quality of care, professional situations sub-dimensions and total scale score average (p <0.05).
-A statistically significant relationship was found between professional research and the quality of care and professional situations subdimensions (p<0.05).
+A statistically significant relationship was found between engaging in scientific activity and the quality of care, professional situations sub-dimensions and total scale score average statistically (p<0.05). Α significant relationship was found between participating in the study and the quality of care, professional situations sub-dimensions and total scale score average (p <0.05).
+A statistically significant relationship was found between professional research and the quality of care and professional situations subdimensions (p <0.05).
 A statistically significant relationship was found between professional publication and the professional situations sub-dimension and the total score average of the scale (p<0.05).
 A statistically significant relationship was found between evidence-based practice and the quality of care and professional status sub-dimensions (p<0.05) (Table 3).

 It was found that there was a statistically significant relationship between engaging in scientific activity and the belief and emotions sub-dimensions (p<0.05).
-It was found that was a statistically significant there relationship between participating in the research and the belief and emotions subdimensions (p < 0.05).
-It was determined that was a statistically significant relationship between doing professional research and the average score of the belief subscale (p<0.05).
+It was found that there was a statistically significant relationship between participating in the research and the belief and emotions subdimensions (p < 0.05).
+It was determined that there was a statistically significant relationship between doing professional research and the average score of the belief subscale (p<0.05).
 A statistically significant relationship was found between professional publication and the belief subscale score average (p<0.05).
 A statistically significant relationship was found between evidencebased practice and belief and emotions subscale score averages (p<0.05) (Table 4).

-While there was a statistically significant relationship between the quality of care subdimension of the NPSES scale and the EBNAS beliefs and expectations (r=0.402, p=0.00), implementation intention (r=0.967, p=0.00), and emotions (r=0.272, p=0.00) subdimensions, no significant relationship was found between the total scale score (r=0.143, p=0.06).
-While a statistically significant relationship was found between the occupational situations sub-dimension of the NPSES scale and the EBNAS beliefs and expectations (r=0.377,p=0.00dimension and the scale total score (r=0.263, p=0.00), no significant relationship was found the implementation between intention (r=0.060, p=0.44) and emotions (r=0.153,p=0.05) sub-dimensions.
-While a statistically significant relationship was found between the total score of the NPSES scale and the EBNAS beliefs and expectations (r=0.403, p=0.00), emotions (r=0.222, p=0.00) subdimensions and the total score of the scale (r=0.212, p=0.00), no significant relationship was found between the implementation intention sub-dimension (r=0.055, p=0.49) (Table 5).
+When the relationships between professional self-efficacy status of surgical nurses and their attitudes towards evidencebased nursing were examined, it was found that there was a statistically significant, positive, low-level relationship between the total score of 'NPSES' and the total score of 'EBNAO' (r= 0.212, p< 0.001).
+While a statistically significant relationship was found between the quality of care sub-dimension of the NPSES scale and the beliefs and expectations (r=0.401, p=0.00), intention to practice (r=0.967, p=0.00), and emotions (r=0.272, p=0.00) sub-dimensions of the EBNAQ scale, no significant relationship was found between the total scale score (r=0.143, p=0.06).
+While a statistically significant relationship was found between professional situations sub-dimension of the NPSES scale and the beliefs and expectations (r=0.377, p=0.00) sub-dimension and the total score of the scale (r=0.263, p=0.00), no significant relationship was found between implementation intention (r=0.060, p=0.44) and emotions (r=0.153, p=0.05) subdimensions.
+While a statistically significant relationship was found between the total score of the NPSES scale and the beliefs and expectations (r=0.403, p=0.00), emotions (r=0.222, p=0.00) sub-dimensions and the total score of the scale (r=0.212, p=0.00), no significant relationship was found between the implementation intention sub-dimension (r=0.055, p=0.49).